-1. The Commissioner, upon petition by a health care provider or Health Insurer for good cause shown, or in his or her discretion as necessary to carry out the purposes of the laws and regulations administered by the Office, may modify or waive one or more of the requirements of this Section.
+1. The Commissioner, upon petition by a Health Insurer for good cause shown, or in his or her discretion as necessary to carry out the purposes of the laws and regulations administered by the Office, may modify or waive one or more of the requirements of this Section.
 Any such modifications shall be considered and made during the formal process of the Commissioner's review and approval of health insurance rates filed by the Health Insurer.